 Sheikh’s Princess of Convenience

-Sheikh’s Princess Of Convenience is the third book in the exciting Bound To The Desert King quartet, a collaboration with Tara Pammi, Maya Blake and Caitlin Crews coming this fall.
+Sheikh’s Princess Of Convenience is the third book in the exciting Bound To The Desert King quartet, a collaboration with Tara Pammi, Maya Blake and Caitlin Crews starting in August.

 The print edition of this book begins shipping on September 18, 2018